Long-time behaviour of deterministic Mean Field Games with non-monotone interactions: Introduction

+Our motivation is to deal with problems where attraction among players can be preferable to repulsion, at least in some areas and for certain values of the density.
+A first example is the classical Lions' problem {\em ``Where do I put my towel on the beach?''} \cite{lions2008, carmona2018probabilistic} in the case that people do not necessarily prefer to stay far from the others and possibly there are areas of the beach that are more attractive than others.
+A second example is global unconstrained optimization of a function $f\in C(\R^n)$ and the associated eikonal equation and generalized gradient descent studied in \cite{bardi2023eikonal}.
+The MFG considered in the present paper includes an extension of the time-optimal control problem of \cite{bardi2023eikonal} to the non-cooperative search of the minima of $f$ by a large population of interacting identical agents.

 Let us outline the contents of the paper.
-In Section \ref{sec:static} we consider the static MFG with cost $F$, which can be written in the form
+In Section \ref{sec:static} we consider the static MFG with cost $F$ as in \eqref{supp pb_0}.

-where $\text{supp}({m})$ denotes the support of the measure $m$.
 It was derived by Lions \cite{lions2008} as the limit of Nash equilibria in $N$-person games as $N\to\infty$, see \cite{cardaliaguetnotes}.
 It is also related to Cournot-Nash equilibria for games with a continuum of players, see \cite{blanchet2014remarks} and the references therein.
-We give a simple existence result under the mere assumptions mentioned above.
-Section \ref{sec:ergodic} is about ergodic MFG with quadratic Lagrangian, whose associated system of PDEs is in the unknowns $c\in\R, v\in C(\R^n)$, and $m\in \P_1(\R^n)$.
+We give a simple existence result of an equilibrium $\bar m$ under the mere assumptions mentioned above.

+Section \ref{sec:ergodic} is about ergodic MFG with quadratic Lagrangian, whose associated system of PDEs is \eqref{erg_0}.
 The main result of the section is that for any solution $\bar m$ of the static game there exist $v$ such that $(c_{\bar m}, v, \bar m)$ solves the ergodic system \eqref{erg_0}, with $c_{\bar m}:=\min_xF(x, \bar m)$.
 Conversely, if $(c,v,m)$ solves \eqref{erg_0} then $c\leq c_m$ and $m$ solves the static game.